 Do all adults have 32 teeth?

-No, not all adults have 32 teeth.
-Some people may have fewer teeth than that and the most common reason for this is missing wisdom teeth.
+No, not all adults have 32 teeth .
+Some people naturally have fewer than 32 adult teeth, and the most common reason for this is that they are missing wisdom teeth.
 Wisdom teeth are the last to erupt in your mouth and are so-called (although inaccurately) because they were thought to be connected to the actual development of wisdom.

 It's quite common to naturally have 31, 30, 29 or 28 teeth because you have a reduced number of wisdom teeth – or none at all!